 "I hear generators everywhere," Whitaker said to Brian Malone and Matt Winslow, an American who owns a vacation home on the island.
 "Is this how you guys are getting through?"

 Winslow told Whitaker why all those generators are still running.

 "The substation in Marsh Harbor which feeds us the power's destroyed," Winslow said.
 "And then, of course, you can see all the utility poles-- are pretty much destroyed.
 So this isn't a case where you-- you come in and replace some poles, and you flick a switch.
 This is months, and months, and months of-- of work."

 Hope Town is on one of several small islands ravaged by Dorian, which then moved across 7 miles of open water to Marsh Harbour, the largest town in the Abacos.
 At least 60 people died in Marsh Harbour, and destruction is still everywhere.
 Total damage and loss from Dorian is estimated at $3.4 billion.

 "When you see the extent of the destruction, where do you even begin?"
 Whitaker asked Bahamian Prime Minister Hubert Minnis.
 "How do you even begin?"

 "That's always the question," Minnis said.
 "Where do we begin?"

-Prime Minister Minnis and Viana Gardiner, a top aide, visited Marsh Harbour with Whitaker and pointed to one huge priority: restoring electric power.
+The Bahamian prime minister at the time, Hubert Minnis, and his aide, Viana Gardiner, visited Marsh Harbour with us and pointed to a top priority: restoring electric power.

 "How do you bring this back?"
 Whitaker asked.